Daniel Read

-The Jersey Employment Forum has released a report and recommendation on the introduction of public interest disclosure (whistleblowing) legislation in Jersey which will give legal protection to individuals who reports certain types of wrongdoing.
+The Jersey Employment Forum has released a report and recommendation on the introduction of public interest disclosure (whistleblowing) legislation in Jersey which will give legal protection to individuals who report certain types of wrongdoing.

-The proposed framework draws upon best practices from the United Kingdom and aims to improve Jersey’s reputation for good governance.
+The proposed framework draws upon best practices from the United Kingdom (UK) and aims to improve Jersey’s reputation for good governance.

 The unanimous feedback from the attendees of a roundtable we hosted last year as part of the consultation process was that there is widespread support for a UK style protected disclosure regime to be introduced.
-Learn more about the current whistleblowing regime in England and Wales and the feedback from the attendees of our roundtable in
+Learn more about the current whistleblowing regime in England and Wales and the feedback from the attendees of our roundtable in our previous article.

 In this article we share a high-level overview of the recommendations and our key takeaways for financial services businesses in Jersey.